* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 3. Add the pasta into the bowl along with 2 tablespoons of water (use pasta/starchy water if you have any!).

 Note that a stainless steel bowl will heat faster than a glass one, so this method will be quicker with a metal bowl.
+If the bowl gets too hot, take it off the heat for a bit to cool down.

-How to reheat aglio e olio in the microwave:
+How to reheat aglio e olio in the microwave

 1. Put the pasta in a microwave-safe bowl.